 Knowing what you're eating and where it's sourced is something that's very important to us here at Nutritious Fish.
-It's one of our key values and is fundamental to how we run our business.
+It's one of our key customer charter values and is fundamental to how we run our business.

 We pride ourselves on maintaining great relationships with our suppliers so that we can provide you with the freshest fish and shellfish to enjoy at home.

 We believe that having an informed relationship with your food is the key to eating a healthy diet.
 Understanding where your food comes from helps to tackle issues like carbon-emissions, over-consumption and unnecessary waste, which all impact our environment.

 Our global food market has led many shoppers to expect seasonal foods to be readily available all year round.
 The convenience of supermarket shopping, with everything available in one place, makes it all too easy to forget the long and complex journey some products make to your plate.